fastify/releasify/README.md

                 [--to-commit <hash>]      ➡ Specify a commit hash where to stop to generate the release message.
 The --tag arg will be ignored
                 [--semver|-s <release>]   ➡ Force the release type.
 The value must be [major, premajor, minor, preminor, patch, prepatch, prerelease]
                 [--verbose|-v <level>]    ➡ Print out more info.
-The value must be [debug, info, warn, error] [--help|-h]               ➡ Show this help message
+The value must be [debug, info, warn, error] [--gh-group-by-label|-l <label>] ➡ Group the commits in the changelog message by PR's labels [--help|-h]               ➡ Show this help message
 ```